Bowarc/RMP/README.md

   Not yet started
 - Gui
   Player is working, most of the features are implemented but the interface is still very ugly
-  Downloader technically works, but there is no feedback so library is not updated after download has ended
+  Downloader technically works, but is still very debug-y looking

 Check the [Roadmap](./roadmap.md) for precise information